chengdu/Speare/README.md

 Ruby Debugger
 -----------
-The Lua debugger of Speare Pro support all kinds of Ruby interpreters, the version includes: 1.8.x, 1.9.x, 2.x, and JRuby.<br>
+The Ruby debugger of Speare Pro support all kinds of Ruby interpreters, the version includes: 1.8.x, 1.9.x, 2.x, and JRuby.<br>
 of course, Rails debugging also supported.<br>
 <br>